fl-sean03/MolSAIC/resources/README.md

-# MONET Documentation
+# MolSAIC Documentation

-Welcome to the MONET (MOlecular NEtwork Toolkit) documentation.
-This document serves as a central hub for all resources related to using and understanding MONET.
+Welcome to the MolSAIC (MOlecular NEtwork Toolkit) documentation.
+This document serves as a central hub for all resources related to using and understanding MolSAIC.

 ## Quick Start